Margin vs padding

 Desktop vs. Mobile Layouts

-Margins and padding play a vital role in responsive design.
+Margins and padding play a vital role in Responsive Design.
 On a desktop view, you might have more significant margins to utilize the wider screen space.
 Conversely, on mobile screens, reducing these margins can prevent horizontal scrolling and improve user experience.

 Desktop Style Example: